joannakonte/MyStudies-University-Dashboard/README.md

 ## Overview
 This project was developed as the final project for the "Human-Computer Interaction" course at the National and Kapodistrian University of Athens.
-"My-Stydies", is a university website/dashboard designed for use by professors and students.
+"My-Stydies" is a university website/dashboard designed for use by professors and students.
 The website was developed with React for its user interface and Firestore for database management.
 "My-Stydies" allows users to perform a variety of administrative tasks depending on their role within the university setting.

 ##  Key Features